 Though I haven’t read any of Tom Wolfe’s books, the interview that I saw convinced me that Wolfe has a good grasp of ideas, he’s a real intellectual.
 I agree with his view that literature should be entertaining; in an earlier issue, I defended aesthetic hedonism.
 But I question whether fiction should become journalistic; the Jungian in me says that it’s the inner life that matters, and fiction should deal with the inner life.

 I’d like to briefly discuss another writer whom I haven’t read, the Polish poet Czeslaw Milosz, who died in 2004 at the age of 93.
 (I’ve invented a new kind of literary criticism, in which the critic writes about an author not after reading him, but before reading him.)
 After World War II, Milosz was a diplomat for Poland’s communist government.
 After a few years, however, he defected to the West.
 For almost thirty years, he lived in the U.S., working as a professor at Berkeley.
 During his last years, he lived in Poland.
-In addition to poetry, Milosz wrote various essays and literary studies.
+In addition to poetry, Milosz wrote various essays, literary studies, an anti-communist work called The Captive Mind (1953), and a memoir called Native Realm (1959).
 He was awarded the Nobel Prize in 1980.

 Milosz believed that modern philosophy had shaped modern history, he “insisted that the war against totalitarianism was at its foundation a war of ideas: ‘It was only toward the middle of the 20th century [he wrote] that the inhabitants of many European countries came, in general unpleasantly, to the realization that their fate could be influenced directly by intricate and abstruse books of philosophy.’
 The road from concepts to corpses was short and straight.”4